Test Analyst Contracting in Government ICT

 What tools do government agencies commonly use for test management?

 JIRA with Zephyr Scale or Zephyr Squad is the most common combination.
 Azure DevOps (Test Plans), HP ALM, and QTest are also used across different agencies.
-It's worth checking what the hiring team uses — tool familiarity speeds up the first few weeks significantly.
+It is worth checking what the hiring team uses - tool familiarity speeds up the first few weeks significantly.

 Do government test analyst roles require security clearance?